|Chart of the Galapagos by James Colnett |

-"her young new-wedded husband Felipe."
-(Putnam's Monthly)Hunilla looks helplessly on as her husband and brother are wrecked and killed while fishing off shore.
+"her young new-wedded husband Felipe." --April 1854 Putnam's MonthlyHunilla looks helplessly on as her husband and brother are wrecked and killed while fishing off shore.
 Felipe's body washes ashore, as does the corpse of the lone woman's husband in the

 1847 newspaper story.